Ohio Cottage Food Law: Do You Need Food Safety Training?

 In contrast, you cannot make and sell foods that require time or temperature controls to keep them safe, such as cheesecake, salsa, and cream cheese frosting under Ohio’s cottage food law, unless you have a home bakery license.

-Because the Ohio Department of Agriculture doesn’t regulate cottage food operations like traditional food establishments, the state won’t routinely inspect your home kitchen, unless you have a home bakery license.
+Because the Ohio Department of Agriculture doesn’t regulate cottage food operations like traditional food establishments, your home kitchen won’t be routinely inspected — unless you have a home bakery license.

-However, Ohio can sample your product to determine if it is misbranded or contains an unallowed or unsafe ingredient.
+However, Ohio may sample your product to determine whether it’s misbranded or contains an unallowed or unsafe ingredient.

 Do you need food safety training to sell homemade food in Ohio?

-Because Ohio doesn’t regulate cottage food businesses like they do restaurants and food trucks, the state doesn’t require any type of food safety training to operate.
+Because Ohio doesn’t regulate cottage food businesses like it does restaurants and food trucks, the state doesn’t require any type of food safety training to operate.

 While Ohio may not require food safety certification for cottage food operators and home bakeries, having one sets you apart in a meaningful way.